Rest and Be Thankful and Loch Restil |

 The Brack 787m 3hrs 28mins

-There are some days when you just do it because you need to get into the hills.
+Some days, you just do it because you need to get into the hills.
 Today was such a day, the odd flicker of blue was more than had been seen for a week and the Corbetts in Glen Croe had been niggling me for a while.
 I had gone over the top of the Brack in the Karrimor Mountain Marathon (KIMM) in 1991 but I had no recall whether that included the summit; we were close to the finish line at Ardgarten and I was not collecting Corbetts at the time.
 These hills to the southwest of the Rest and Be Thankful are in the Loch Lomond and Trossachs National Park, which to my mind was and remains a mistake.
 I had argued this in a paper in 2001 just before the national park was established.
-I persuaded the Scottish Government to include Killin include in the National Park but the Argyll part of the national park was included for political reasons.
-Argyll has an abundance of splendid coastal and mountain scenery but this is not the finest and it creates a national park which is imbalanced with the intrinsic qualities of Loch Lomond and the Trossachs diluted by the western extension of the park.
+I persuaded the Scottish Government to include Killin in the National Park but the Argyll part was added for political reasons.
+Argyll has an abundance of splendid coastal and mountain scenery but this is not the finest.
+It has created a National Park which is imbalanced with the intrinsic qualities of Loch Lomond and the Trossachs diluted by the western extension of the park.

 I had decided to start at the Rest and Be Thankful, which would mean a long walk back up Glen Croe after climbing the Brack but the ridge up to Ben Donich looked like a good route.
 I parked next to a sprightly-looking 80-year-old who was just off to climb Ben Donich, he still walked the hills three times a week and had that glow of satisfaction that comes from being fit and mentally alert.
 He had also done the 1991 KIMM when sixty which meant he must have been a tough competitor, most folk tend to give it up by the time they are in their forties by which time two days of running around wet hills and camping overnight are thought as a discomfort, not an adventure.
 He had seven or eight minutes start on me and I never did catch him although he was not far ahead when he disappeared into the mist.
 It was a beautiful walk up the ridge although views were limited as the clouds rolled in.
-I found the trig point and stopped for some fruit and hoped that I would still be doing this sort of thing in twenty years.
+I found the trig point had a break for some fruit and to reflect on the circularity of life.
+I hoped that I would still be doing this sort of thing in twenty years.

 No comments: